 The curriculum is designed to supplement existing materials with additional information and practical tools that develop essential skills such as understanding, critical thinking, and empathy, which are vital for recognizing and countering antisemitism, as well as all other forms of hatred, discrimination and intolerance.
-Intended for a wide array of educational multipliers, including museum educators and librarians, the curriculum supports the development of skills and competences beyond content knowledge.
-It was foundational for teacher training in Hungary, Poland, Italy, and Romania in spring 2024 and is also suitable for independent use by teachers.
+Intended for a wide array of educators, the curriculum supports the development of skills and competences beyond content knowledge.
+It was foundational for teacher training in Hungary, Italy and Romania in the spring of 2024, and is also suitable for independent use by teachers and educators.

-1.1.1.1 Key Performance Indicators: Expanding Holocaust Education Across Europe
+Key Performance Indicators: Expanding Holocaust Education Across Europe